tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

+TLS 1.3 has a downgrade protection mechanism embedded in the server's random value.
 TLS 1.3 server implementations which respond to a ClientHello with a client_version indicating TLS 1.2 or below MUST set the last eight bytes of their Random value to the bytes: